Regarding the Plan

 For all the rest shall be brought forth by the resurrection of the dead, through the triumph and the glory of the Lamb, who was slain, who was in the bosom of the Father before the worlds were made.(Doctrine and Covenants 76:33-39; see also D&C 88:35 and 88:102)

-President Spencer W. Kimball noted that few will commit this sin: “The sin against the Holy Ghost requires such knowledge that it is manifestly impossible for the rank and file [members of the Church] to commit such a sin.”[11]
+President Spencer W. Kimball noted, “The sin against the Holy Ghost requires such knowledge that it is manifestly impossible for the rank and file [members of the Church] to commit such a sin.”[11]
 President Boyd K. Packer of the Quorum of the Twelve Apostles similarly reassured Church members: “Save for those few who defect to perdition after having known a fulness, there is no habit, no addiction, no rebellion, no transgression, no offense exempted from the promise of complete forgiveness.”[12]

-If defecting to perdition is rare, then why does the Book of Mormon, more times than not, describe hell in that way?
-In other words, if perdition is almost impossible for members, why is it described so often in the book only they read?
+If defecting to perdition is rare, then why does the Book of Mormon, more times than not, describe hell as being permanent?
+In other words, if perdition is almost impossible for members, why is a permanent hell described so often in the book only they read?

 In that book hell is usually described as forever, an everlasting fire from whence we cannot return.
 That is probably because if you harden your heart in that realm, that’s your last chance.
 On this subject, that book seems to be more for those in hell than us.
 It can apply to us.
 We can end up in hell forever.
 But for them, that is likely their only alternative.
 And considering all who have died since Adam, that book may be more for them than us.

 A few rebellious souls will die being enemies to God.
 Of them, King Benjamin taught, “mercy hath no claim on that man; therefore his final doom is to endure a never-ending torment” (see Mosiah 2:36-39).
 Of such, the Savior revealed, “there is no forgiveness in this world nor in the world to come” (Doctrine and Covenants 76:34).
 The exception highlights the rule, suggesting everyone else has a chance.
-The Book of Mormon makes that abundantly clear by saying “all” all the time and then giving the only exception by how it describes hell.
+The Book of Mormon makes that abundantly clear by saying “all” all the time and then giving the exception by how it describes hell.
 All will be saved to some degree except sons of perdition.
-Evidently in that book there is an exception to “all” after all.

 Mormon wrote of the power of God’s word in getting people out (or keeping them out) of hell.
 Imagine reading the following in hell.